What is accessible content?

-These five guidelines are a tool for staff to use when creating content on library.harvard.edu or any other Harvard Library website.
+These five guidelines are a tool to use when creating content on library.harvard.edu or any other Harvard Library digital product.

 Web content needs an easy-to-follow structure that’s not dependent on visual presentation.
 Research has established that users rarely read a webpage from top to bottom, but rather they scan headings to find the section they need.
 Content must support online reading habits, no matter how it is delivered.

 Some users may modify how a browser presents content (for example, by magnifying the text) or use a screen reader to have the content read to them.